 Note: This image is not available publicly on DockerHub.

-For the rest of the analysis I’m going to use Anchore’s command line tools which you can install from here.
+For the rest of the analysis, I’m going to use Anchore’s command line tools.

 First I need to analyze the image.

 # anchore analyze --image=registry.access.redhat.com/rhel7-atomic

 I’ve already analyzed the standard rhel 7 image so now I want to run a query to compare the packages installed in the RHEL Atomic image with the standard RHEL image using the show-pkg-diffs query.

 Here you’ll see there are 80 package differences.
 Six packages have been added to support the new package manager: librhsm, json-glib, libsolv, microdnf, librepo and libdnf.74 packages have been removed leaving just the minimum set of packages.

 Out of interest, I wanted to see how this package list differed from Oracle’s slim image.

 |Package||Oracle Linux Slim||RHEL Atomic|

 Ignoring the version differences, there are 7 packages in RHEL Atomic not present in the Oracle Slim image which support the new microdnf package manager.
 There are 28 packages in Oracle Slim that are not in the RHEL Atomic image – unsurprisingly most of these relate to the inclusion of YUM.
 It will be interesting to see if Oracle Linux and the other RHEL derivatives follow suit and use microdnf in their images.